 You don’t know Jack.

-As we said, there are plenty of country songs involving alcohol and if you use to listen to some, let us know to add them to our collection.
+Finally, as we said, there are plenty of country songs involving alcohol and if you use to listen to some, let us know to add them to our collection.
 Cheers!